barile2007/hello-world/README.md

 # hello-world
-For Coursera course, possibly additional learning Enjoy tennis and the outdoors
+For Coursera course, possibly additional learning.

-Looking to obtain skills needed to be a good programmer
+Enjoy tennis and the outdoors, looking to obtain skills needed to be a good programmer.